 Rasputin has been tied in the immortality of history to the ill-fated Romanov family.
 Some may even say that he was the cause of their destruction.
-Whatever you may think about him: powerful mystic or drunken fruitcake, he wormed his way into the heart’s of the imperial family and stuck there like a tick on a camel.
+Whatever one may think about him: powerful mystic or drunken fruitcake, he wormed his way into the hearts of the imperial family and stuck there like a tick on a camel.

 You might think it odd that a family rich and powerful would welcome as a close adviser and friend someone as coarse and odd as Rasputin.
 He prayed with the family, referred to the Tsar and Tsarina as “Papa” and “Mama”.
 He fraternized with all their friends.
 His every need was provided for.
 Why the love?